 The 42 inch Aura Gravity Ventilator is 42 inches in diameter and has a 4 inch tall collar.
 The model number is AV-42-C4 and has 1,384 inches of Net Free Area (NFA).
 All 42 inch gravity ventilators come with a standard 52″ x 52″ square flange.

 This large low profile vent is only for asphalt shingle roofs.
 If installed no more than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 5/12.
 However, with modification, this vent is capable of installment on a 12/12 pitch in all climate zones.
 See the installation guides for help installing.

-42 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
+42 inch diameter roof vents are considered an industrial size and therefore should be used in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.